+, , 1

+information is

+accurate, reliable,

+and timely.

+• Employees' and

+the Food Group's

+actions are in

+compliance with

+policies,

+standards,

+procedures, and

+applicable laws

+and regulations.

+Resources are

+acquired

+economically,

+used efficiently,

+-

+and adequately

+protected.

+Effectiveness,

+efficiency and

+continuous

+improvement are

+promoted in the

 Food Group's

 operating

 systems and

 processes.

-The Company's Internal Audit Group provides an independent assurance that key organizational and procedural controls of the Company are effective, appropriate, and strictly followed.
-The Internal Audit Group submits to the Audit Committee and management a quarterly report on the Group's activities, responsibilities and performance, relative to the audit plans and strategies approved by the Committee.
+•

+The Internal Audit

+The Company's Group submits to

+Internal Audit the Audit

+Group provides an Committee and

+independent management a

+quarterly report on

+assurance that key the Group's

+organizational and activities,

+procedural controls responsibilities and

+of the Company are performance,

+effective, relative to the audit

+appropriate, and plans and strategies

+strictly followed. -

+approved by the

+Committee.

+The Internal Audit

+Group functions in

+an advisory

-The Internal Audit Group functions in an advisory capacity.
-It has no direct authority over the operating activities or functions it reviews.
+capacity.
+It has no

+direct authority

+over the operating

+activities or

+functions it reviews.

+Tarictions it icvicvs.